twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-33-realizing-nibbana%zh.rst

 ------

 The 32nd blessing is seeing the noble truths, and 33rd realizes Nibbāna.
 So, what are the differences between them?
 Seeing the noble truths is the four Path Knowledge.
-These are; the Path Knowledge of a stream winner, the path knowledge of a once-returner, the path knowledge of a non-returner and the path knowledge of an arahant.
+These are; the Path Knowledge of a stream enterer, the path knowledge of a once-returner, the path knowledge of a non-returner and the path knowledge of an arahant.

 At the time of thoroughly penetrates the Four Noble Truths and the path knowledge arises.
 Realizing Nibbāna is the four fruitions (phalas).
-These are; from the stream-winner to the arahant.
+These are; from the stream-enterer to the arahant.
 After the path knowledge (magga ñāṇa) and follows by fruition.
 It is without delay—akālika.

 According to the conditional relations—paṭṭhāna, it is anantara-paccaya—proximity condition.
 This becomes evident by direct yogi’s experience.
 But some scholars take it as has to wait for sometimes in the future.
 To acquire for the proficiency has to develop it for sometimes like jhānas.
 For other dhammas has to wait for sometimes in the future, e.g., the result of dāna.